holli/referer_tracking/README.md

 ## Monitored items

 ```
-- referer_url - where did the user originally come from
+- session_referer_url - where did the user originally come from - saved in session
-- first_url - what was the first url for this session
+- session_first_url - what was the first url for this session - saved in session
+- cookie_referer_url - where did the user originally come from - saved in persistent cookie
+- cookie_first_url - where did the user originally come from - saved in persistent cookie
 - current_request_url - when creating the item
 - current_request_referer_url - when creating the item, where did the request originate
 - user_agent, ip, session_id
 - cookies_yaml - saves cookies if enabled in initializers with RefererTracking.save_cookies = true
                - handy for parsing information related to google analytics, e.g. number of visits
 ```

 ## Install